For Those Missing Puerto Rico, A Song About Dreaming Of Home

 This story is part of American Anthem, a yearlong series on songs that rouse, unite, celebrate and call to action.
 Find more at NPR.org/Anthem.

-Step inside Puerto Rico's Foundation for Popular Culture in Old San Juan and you'll find a well-stocked display of CDs and records for sale, organized by artist or musical style: Sylvia Rexach, Maelo Rivera, rumba, salsa.
+Step inside Puerto Rico's National Foundation for Popular Culture in Old San Juan and you'll find a well-stocked display of CDs and records for sale, organized by artist or musical style: Sylvia Rexach, Maelo Rivera, rumba, salsa.
 But then there's a tab that catches the eye because it names neither an artist nor a style, but rather a theme: "nostalgia."

 Within the canon of popular Puerto Rican music, there is no shortage of songs about that sentiment — particularly about nostalgia for the island itself, often written by or for or about people who have had to leave Puerto Rico for one reason or another, but who yearn to return.